revision: 2026年3月25日 6:01:23

 - If the patching process is successful, you can now install the patched app

-- Go to https://github.com/ReVanced/revanced-cli/releases and find the one that doesn't say
+- Go to https://github.com/ReVanced/revanced-cli/releases/latest and download the

 - Now go to https://github.com/ReVanced/revanced-patches/releases and find the one that doesn't say